-What e's Your Major?
-Since When? ment by college for Fall 19 95 was: 1857 MSU classes began on May 14 with 63 Business 6,374 students, 5 faculty, and President Joseph R. atural Science 5,650 Williams. cial Science 4,648 1864 Instruction in military science was first gineering 4,480 offered gr & Natural Resources 3,663 1870 Women were first admitted. ts and Letters 3,338 1884 The first intercollegiate competition was ommunication Arts & Sci 3,091 held. lucation 2,519 1885 Mechanical engineering was added to the Pref 2,516 curriculum. iman Ecology 1,752 1948 MSU was admitted to the Big Ten. felong Education 1,451 1954 WKAR-TV went on the air as the third mes Madison 1,043 educational TV station in the nation and eterinary Medicine 941 the first east of the Mississippi. irsing 675 1961 The Living-Learning concept was initiated steopathic Medicine 537 with instruction in classrooms and ıman Medicine 511 laboratories, and faculty offices housed in Case Residence Halls.
-Did Jou Know?
-1967 The nation's first university ombudsman 4 000 0001 was appointed at MSU.
-SU Libraries have more the 1976 Athletic scholarships were offered to and new technologies house sed in the main ii- women for the first time. and 12 branch libraries.
-1982 Both the National Superconducting vo U.S. presidents have Cyclotron Laboratory and the Wharton ites at commencement-T heodore Roosevelt Center for Performing Arts were dedicated.
-7 and Bill Clinton in 1995.
-Tiok To Absolute (7 1986 The MSU Union opened a fast-food court.
-M SU has 45 acres of intramu ral fields.
-1989 The Jack Breslin Student Events Center Sp arty stands ten and a half feet tall and is the was dedicated and MAGIC, the Library's free-standing ceramic sta automated system made its debut.
-Sculpt ed by Leonard Jungwirth, he has guarded the 1990 The Office of Recycling and Waste s since 1945.
-200 Reduction was established in response to student and staff interest in MSU waste ASI partan is a Spartan i s a Spartan handling. its beginning, MSU has und The second secon 1992 MSU switched its academic calendar to leigone the foi- semesters after 86 years of quarters. name changes: C C Computer registration became operational 1855 Agricultural College of the ne State of and free e-mail service was made available 1061 Michigan STATE OF THE PARTY to students.
-1861 State Agricultural Colleg 1994 The MSU Tuition Guarantee pledged to 1909 Michigan Agricultural Co hold increases to the projected rate of 1925 Michigan State College of Agriculture and 100= inflation.
-1055 Applied Science y of Agriculture 1995 MSU's homepage was mounted on the 1955 Michigan State Universit y of Agriculture World Wide Web.
-Affiliation with the 1064 and Applied Science 7 1006 Detroit College of Law was approved.
-1964 Michigan State Universit y 1996 The Schedule of Courses went on line.
-1997 MSU first offered credit courses via the Internet and the World Wide Web
+ALC: NOT ALC: NOT A

+1857 MSU classes began on May 14 with 63 students, 5 faculty, and President Joseph R.

+Williams.

+1864 Instruction in military science was first offered

+1870 Women were first admitted.

+1870 The first intercollegiate competition was

+held.

+1885 Mechanical engineering was added to the curriculum.

+1948 MSU was admitted to the Big Ten.

+1954 WKAR-TV went on the air as the third

+1751 educational TV station in the nation and

+the first east of the Mississippi.

+1967 The nation's first university ombudsman

+1507 was appointed at MSU.

+1976 Athletic scholarships were offered to

+1770 women for the first time.

+1982 Both the National Superconducting

+1702 Cyclotron Laboratory and the Wharton

+Center for Performing Arts were dedicated.

+1986 The MSU Union opened a fast-food court.

+1980 The Jack Breslin Student Events Center

+1909 was dedicated and MAGIC, the Library's

+1990 automated system made its debut.

+1990 The Office of Recycling and Waste Reduction was established in response to

+student and staff interest in MSU waste

+handling.

+1992 MSU switched its academic calendar to

+1992

+semesters after 86 years of quarters.

+Computer registration became operational

+and free e-mail service was made available to students.

+1004

+1994 The MSU Tuition Guarantee pledged to

+hold increases to the projected rate of

+1005 inflation.

+1995 MSU's homepage was mounted on the

+World Wide Web.
+Affiliation with the

+1000 Detroit College of Law was approved.

+1996 The Schedule of Courses went on line.

+1997 MSU first offered credit courses via the

+1000 Internet and the World Wide Web

+1999 MSU is the leading U.S. university in

+study abroad: 22% of graduating seniors

+had studied abroad at least once.